MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 ##### Q3.
 Even though I don't have a MyAnalytics license, why is the MyAnalytics toggle "on" in the MyAnalytics dashboard's Feature settings?
 What will happen if I change it?

 MyAnalytics will not be available to you if you don't have a license.
 However, your data contributes to the email read statistics for other users.
 For example, when you receive a qualifying email and read it, MyAnalytics includes that statistic in the read percentage that's shown to the sender.
-You can change this and not contribute data by turning the MyAnalytics toggle off in the [Feature settings](../overview/privacy-guide-users.md#how-you-can-opt-in-and-opt-out) on your MyAnalytics dashboard.
+You can change this and not contribute data by turning the MyAnalytics toggle off in the [Feature settings](../overview/privacy-guide-admins.md#opt-in-or-out) on the dashboard.

 ##### Q4.
 How can I find out what my plan is?